-Support and collaboration for MS4 Minimum Control Measures #1, #2, and #6.
+Support and collaboration for MS4 Minimum Control Measures #1, 2.
+Staff training in turf and salt use.

 2. Key personnel have continued to advance their knowledge of water and related natural resources.

 Enrichment opportunities for Board of Directors (BOD) and Technical Commission (TEC).